-CCA, Center for Contemporary Art and Peace Winds Japan (PWJ) launch a new art platform ‘CCA Islands’, based on the venues of three islands in Japan – Toyoshima (Seto), Ishigaki and Amami.
+CCA, Center for Contemporary Art and Peace Winds Japan (PWJ) launch a new art platform ‘CCA Islands’, based on the venues of two islands in Japan – Toyoshima (Seto) and Ishigaki (Okinawa).
 Standing on the concept: “Art supports artists and saves lives”, the project brings together contemporary art and humanitarian assistance to create new synergies.

 CCA Islands aims to develop art projects that extend the framework for the presentation of art, with new ways of working.
 The program is associated with humanitarian support, working as an initiative towards environmental protection and enrichment of island culture.
 Activities will include art works and publications derived from research, supported by lectures, conferences and workshops.
 CCA Islands offers the CCA Travel Scholarship to emerging artists, curators, architects, designers, and aspiring professionals in various areas of contemporary art and culture.